gwartney21/TrackIt/README.md

 ## About Project
-JustApply allows users to take and keep track of all their job applications for the jobs that have been applied to.
+JustApply allows users to take and keep track of all their job applications.
 As well as update their application status.
 This application is built with Laravel/Blade, BootstrapVue, while utilizing Laravel/Breeze for user authentication and the Eloquent ORM to handle user data.

 ## Specific features added to the project